Table of Contents

 Wow.
 Yeah.
 So it’s, it’s a big group, so it’s a big move.
 But when I did that, it was.
-Compass was not well known in Beverly Hills area and the Los Angeles area.
-And it was a almost, I had to apologize for what the company was and explain it.
+Compass was not well known in the Beverly Hills area and the Los Angeles area.
+And it was almost, I had to apologize for what the company was and explain it.
 It was like, why?
 Who, what, where?
 So it does matter.
 But the primary is really who, who is, you know, who is the agent and who are they?

 Who is the a buyer, the silicone to be dealing with.
-What

-Warren Dow: [00:36:39] are your thoughts on the reality TV landscape in LA?
+Warren Dow: [00:36:39] What are your thoughts on the reality TV landscape in LA?
 You think it helps or hurts the consumer perception in the marketplace?